nikunjdk/Dhoot/README.md

 ## [Omnifood](https://nikunjdk.github.io/Omnifood/)

-A static vebsite made for an imaginary company which provides primium food delivery service with the mission to bring affordable and healthy meals to as many people as possible.
+A static website made for an imaginary company which provides primium food delivery service with the mission to bring affordable and healthy meals to as many people as possible.